Synchronizing Probabilities in Model-Driven Lossless Compression: Analysis

 \subsection{Compression Loss}

-For the compression performance analysis, we make the following simplifying assumptions: \begin{itemize} \item The encoder's next-token probabilities are the true probabilities.
-This means that the expected increase in message length for each bit $b_i(j)$ is $D_{\kl}(p_i(j) \| \hat{p}_i(j))$ \cite[Thm 5.4.3]{coverthomas}, and that the no-mismatch optimal expected message length per token $x_i$ is $H(\bp_i)$ where $H(\cdot)$ is the entropy. \item Within each individual bin, the encoder next-bit probability is roughly uniformly distributed (so e.g. it's not disproportionately likely to fall next to the bin boundary and the probability of being within $\delta$ of a bin boundary is $\approx \delta/r$).\footnote{This assumption is reasonable and holds up well in practice if the bins are relatively small.
-If desired, PMATIC can modified so that this assumption is not necessary for the analysis, by adding a PRNG (pseudorandom number generator) to the encoder and decoder to (pseudo)randomly translate the bins by a value within $[-r, r]$.
-This ensures that for any $p_i(j)$, it has at most $\delta/r$ chance of being within $\delta$ of a bin boundary.} \end{itemize} We consider the \emph{compression loss} of PMATIC over traditional (non-mismatch-tolerant) arithmetic coding, i.e. the extra message length incurred by PMATIC in order to tolerate a conditional TV distance bound of $\delta$ with a bin width of $r$.
-This loss comes from two sources: \begin{enumerate} \item \emph{Helper bit encoding:} the helper bits require extra message bits to send.
-Since all helper bits are (approximately) Bernoulli with parameter $\delta/r$, the expected extra encoding length per helper bit is the binary entropy $h(\delta/r) = \frac{\delta}{r} \log\big( \frac{r}{\delta} \big) + \big(\frac{r - \delta}{r}\big) \log\big( \frac{r}{r-\delta} \big)$.
+For the compression performance analysis, we make the following simplifying assumptions: \begin{itemize} \item The encoder's next-token probabilities are the true probabilities, so the expected length increase per bit $b_i(j)$ is $d_{\kl}(p_i(j) \| \hat{p}_i(j))$ \cite[Thm 5.4.3]{coverthomas}. \item Within each individual bin, the encoder next-bit probability is roughly uniformly distributed, so probability of being within $\delta$ of a bin boundary is $\approx \delta/r$ (this is an approximation since we ignore the fact that the first and last bins have only one relevant boundary each).
+This is a `worst-case non-adversarial' assumption: next-bit probabilities do not disproportionately cluster near bin boundaries, but we otherwise know nothing about them. \end{itemize} We consider the \emph{compression loss} of PMATIC over traditional (non-mismatch-tolerant) arithmetic coding, i.e. the extra message length incurred by PMATIC in order to tolerate a conditional TV distance bound of $\delta$ with a bin width of $r$.
+This loss comes from two sources: \begin{enumerate} \item \emph{Helper bit encoding:} Since helper bits are assumed to be Bernoulli with parameter $\delta/r$, the expected extra encoding length per helper bit is the binary entropy $h(\delta/r) = \frac{\delta}{r} \log\big( \frac{r}{\delta} \big) + \big(\frac{r - \delta}{r}\big) \log\big( \frac{r}{r-\delta} \big)$.
+If $r \gg \delta$, the first term dominates and the entropy is $\approx \frac{\delta}{r} \log\big( \frac{r}{\delta} \big)$.